Cars Brands that start with B

 Briscoe Logo

-Founded by Benjamin Briscoe in 1913, the Jackson, Michigan automobile business lasted eight years and was abolished in 1921.
-Benjamin Briscoe was one of the American pioneers in the automotive industry.
-He started his business with Benjamin Briscoe & Co. for metal stamping.
-Briscoe auto assembly plant was founded in Billancourt, France.
-In 1915 he introduced a new car with a single headlight.
-During its existence, the brand has created models such as Argo, Hackett, and Lorraine.
+Founded by Benjamin Briscoe in 1913, the automobile business in Jackson, Michigan, lasted eight years and was liquidated in 1921.
+Benjamin Briscoe was one of the American pioneers of the automobile industry.
+He began his business with Benjamin Briscoe & Co., a metal stamping company.
+Briscoe’s automobile assembly plant was established in Billancourt, France.
+In 1915, he introduced a new automobile with a single headlight.
+During its existence, the brand created models such as the Argo, Hackett, and Lorraine.

 Bristol Cars